National Women's Department

 - Shut-ins can be involved in the Library Fund project by trimming and sorting the stamps.

 Sorting the Stamps

-Stamps should be sorted into the numbered categories listed.
-Place each category of stamps in a separate envelope or box.
-Mark the category number on each envelope or box.
-Then place all envelopes or boxes into one large envelope or box for shipping.
+It is helpful if stamps are sorted into the categories listed.
+Place each category of stamps in a separate envelope or zip-top bag.
+Mark the category name on each envelope or zip-top bag.
+Then place all envelopes or bags into one large envelope or box for shipping.
 This reduces mailing costs.

 Common Small USA Stamps

 - All small (regular) stamps (including current first-class postal rate stamps).

 - All postage due stamps

 - All official mail stamps (red, white and blue with an eagle design)

 - All small USA stamps issued before 1940